 Where Do You Put Your Weakest Soccer Player?
 (Easiest + Hardest)

 As a youth soccer coach, I faced the biggest challenge of handling weaker players.
-Coaches of a professional team may tell you the best place for a weaker player is the bench.
+Professional team coaches may tell you the best place for a weaker player is the bench.
 That’s not an option for youth teams, nor is it a good strategy for developing passion or skills in players.

 However, to determine the best position for a weaker player on your team, you must assess several factors, including their specific strengths and weaknesses, your other players, and your style of play.